 - All-season tires have minimal sipes, when compared to winter tires.
 While all-season tires provide some ice traction, far more sipes are necessary for optimal winter grip.

 * Winter tires maintain flexibility and road grip when temperatures drop below 45 degrees

 ** Stopping distance gets longer with less tread depth

-Feel free to check out our Winter Tires FAQs page, or Stop by your local Discount Tire if you have any additional questions around winter tire safety.
+Stop by your local Discount Tire if you have any more questions around winter tire safety.
 We'll get you taken care of!